Menil Collection: Admission

 The Menil Collection is open to the public, and admission is free.
 The Museum is open Wednesday through Sunday 11 am to 7 pm.
 It is located near the University of St. Thomas in the Neartown area of Houston.

-Rothko Chapel

-The Rothko Chapel, built in 1971, is an interfaith chapel commissioned by the de Menils.
-Each year, it hosts more than 60,000 visitors from as many as 85 countries around the world.
-The entrance-way contains holy books from various religious traditions that may be used in the chapel.
-The space is sky-lit, with kneeling mats, prayer benches, and meditation cushions.
-Fourteen canvases by Russian-born American painter Mark Rothko hang in the interior.
-The Rothko Chapel is an independent, non-profit organization.
-In 2001 the Chapel was listed in the National Register of Historic Places.
-It is also a featured entry in National Geographic's book Sacred Places of a Lifetime: 500 of the World's Most Peaceful and Powerful Destinations, published in 2009.

-South of the entrance is a reflecting pool with the sculpture Broken Obelisk by Barnett Newman, installed in memory of murdered civil rights movement leader Martin Luther King Jr.

 The Byzantine Fresco Chapel

 Located in a separate building near the main collection, the Byzantine Fresco Chapel formerly housed two 13th century Byzantine church frescoes, an apse semi-dome of the Virgin Panagia and a dome featuring a depiction of Christ known as Christ Pantocrator.
 After having been removed from a church in Lysi in Turkish-occupied North Cyprus by the illegal art trade, they were recovered during the 1980s.
 According to the museum, they were the only such frescoes in the Americas.
 They were held at the museum by agreement with their owners, the Church of Cyprus.

 In September 2011 the Menil Collection announced that the frescoes would be permanently returned to Cyprus in February 2012, an example of art repatriation.
 In January 2015, the Menil disclosed its plans to reuse the former consecrated chapel space as a site for long-term contemporary installation work.
 The first exhibition in the reopened space is "The Infinity Machine", a new work commissioned by the Menil by Janet Cardiff and George Bures Miller.